 The Durotriges Project ‘Big Dig’ Field School is a Bournemouth University summer field school by current students and experienced archaeologists.
 The fieldwork takes place within Dorset, a county of outstanding natural beauty and one of the best-preserved archaeological landscapes in Britain.

-Important information: After serious deliberation and discussion, we have taken the difficult decision to postpone the 2020 Field School.
-Our concern for the safety and well-being of students and participants is paramount and the health-risks of running the archaeological excavation at this time, even though we remain over two months from the start date of the project, were considered to be too high.
+Important information: After serious deliberation and discussion, we have taken the difficult decision to run Bournemouth archaeological fieldwork in 2021 as a scaled back, Covid-secure project for staff and students of Bournemouth University only.
+Our concern for the safety and well-being of all participants is paramount and the health-risks of running an open archaeological excavation were considered to be too high at this time.

 The Durotriges Project